jiayizx/jiayizx.github.io/_pages/about.md

 I am a ~~first~~ second-year PhD student in the Khoury College of Computer Sciences at Northeastern University advised by Prof. [Weiyan Shi](https://wyshi.github.io/).
 I am also a member of the [CHATS Lab](https://wyshi.github.io/group.html).

 Previously, I was an undergraduate student at University of Michigan (UMich), with a honors major in Computer Science and two minors in Mathmatics and Linguistics.
 I was fortunate to be advised by Prof. [Lu Wang](https://web.eecs.umich.edu/~wangluxy/) at [LAUNCH Lab](https://launch.eecs.umich.edu/).
-I was also privileged to work closely with Prof. [Zhijing Jin](https://zhijing-jin.com/home/).
+I was also privileged to work closely with Prof. [Zhijing Jin](https://zhijing-jin.com/home/) and Prof. [Rada Mihalcea](https://web.eecs.umich.edu/~mihalcea/).

 My research interest lies on building robust and socially responsible NLP systems that align with human needs and preferences.
 Currently, I'm particularly interested in:

-- **Social simulation**: Understanding LLMs' behavioral patterns and social reasoning in complex social scenarios.
+- **Social Simulation**: Understanding LLMs' behavioral patterns and social reasoning in complex, open-ended scenarios and comparing them with human behavior;
-- **Human-AI alignment**: Studying the gaps between human-human and human-AI interactions to better align LLMs with diverse human preferences and application scenarios.
+- **LLM as User Simulator**: Building human-like LLM-based user simulators to bridge RL training with real-world interaction;
+- I am also quite interested in multi-modal modeling and reasoning and LLMs for Scientific Discovery.

+<mark>I am seeking a research internship for Summer 2026.
+Please feel free to contact me if you believe there is a potential fit.</mark>